Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions

-We will only consider \emph{finite} Quantum Circuits, i.e.\ having finitely many wires; in this case, the relevant Hilbert spaces defined for the complete circuit are just the direct sum of the corresponding Hilbert spaces for its wires:
+We will only consider \emph{finite} Thick Quantum Graphs, i.e.\ having finitely many wires.
+In this case, the relevant Hilbert spaces defined for the complete graph are just the direct sum of the corresponding Hilbert spaces for its wires.
+For instance,

 and similarly for the Sobolev spaces.